 Modernising Australia's maritime capability is a top priority for the Government.
 Australia's Naval Shipbuilding Enterprise will be founded on four initial construction projects and then expanded under the 2020 Force Structure Plan to include the acquisition or upgrade of up to 23 different classes of Navy and Army maritime vessels.
 This continuous build program will see the greatest regeneration of our naval capability since the Second World War.

 These initial construction programs will deliver new capabilities providing Australia technologically advanced, potent and capable vessels.
-Each of these projects are underway at different stages, and currently considered on track:
+Each of these projects are underway at different stages:

 In addition to bolstering Australia's naval fleet, the Government is also making strides to enhance maritime security in the South Pacific region through the Pacific Maritime Security Program.
 Under this program, 21 Guardian Class Pacific Patrol boats are being gifted to 13 of our Pacific neighbours and Timor-Leste, replacing the existing Pacific Patrol Boats gifted in the 1990s.
 Also under the program, Defence personnel are also located throughout the Pacific as Defence, Maritime Surveillance, and Technical Advisers.

 Sustaining our current and new fleet is essential to maintaining Australia's naval capability.
 Decisions regarding the long-term future arrangements for our current fleet of ships and submarines, as well as those for our future vessels, will be considered by Government in the coming years.